George Floyd hailed as 'cornerstone of a movement' at funeral, family calls for justice

 During a four-hour service broadcast live on every major U.S. television network from a church in Floyd’s boyhood home of Houston, family members, clergy and politicians exhorted Americans to turn grief and outrage at his death into a moment of reckoning for the nation.

 The funeral followed two weeks of protests ignited by graphic video footage of Floyd, 46, handcuffed and lying face down on a Minneapolis street while an officer kneels into the back of his neck for nearly nine minutes.
-The video shows Floyd gasping for air as he cries out, “Mama,” and groans, “please, I can’t breathe,” before falling silent and still.
+The video shows Floyd gasping for air as he cries out, “Mama,” and groans, “Please, I can’t breathe,” before falling silent and still.

 The officer, Derek Chauvin, 44, has since been charged with second-degree murder and three other officers with aiding and abetting Floyd’s May 25 death.
+All were dismissed from the department a day after the incident.

-His dying words have become a rallying cry for tens of thousands of protesters around the globe who have since taken to the streets, undaunted by the coronavirus pandemic, demanding justice for Floyd and an end to mistreatment of minorities by U.S. law enforcement.
+Floyd’s dying words have become a rallying cry for tens of thousands of protesters around the globe who have since taken to the streets, undaunted by the coronavirus pandemic, demanding justice for Floyd and an end to mistreatment of minorities by U.S. law enforcement.

 “I can breathe.
-And as long as I’m breathing, justice will be served,” Floyd’s niece Brooke Williams declared in a eulogy that drew applause from mourners inside the Fountain of Praise Church in Houston.
+And as long as I’m breathing, justice will be served,” Floyd’s niece Brooklyn Williams declared in a eulogy that drew applause from mourners inside the Fountain of Praise Church in Houston.
 “This is not just a murder but a hate crime.”

 Williams was one of several relatives and friends, most dressed all in white, who addressed the service, remembering Floyd as a loving, larger-than-life personality.
 The memorial was punctuated by gospel music and a video montage of shared memories of the man affectionately known as “Big Floyd.”